-- "Alternative drinking events" to demonstrate that a good time can occur in the absence of alcohol - Do-nut Drink and Drive Public Safety Block Party with mock sobriety tests. - The "Pledge Not to Drink and Drive" - "Drunk Sundaes" where participants wear goggles that simulate intoxication, so students can see how their skills are diminished by alcohol - "Mocktails with RA's" The University of New Haven Police Department, in conjunction with the Office of Residential Life, educates students on the dangers of driving under the influence
+- "Alternative drinking events" to demonstrate that a good time can occur in the absence of alcohol - Do-nut Drink and Drive Public Safety Block Party with mock sobriety tests. - · The "Pledge Not to Drink and Drive" - "Drunk Sundaes" where participants wear goggles that simulate intoxication, so students can see how their skills are diminished by alcohol - "Mocktails with RA's" The University of New Haven Police Department, in conjunction with the Office of Residential Life, educates students on the dangers of driving under the influence

-Students present a "docudrama" where a simulated fatal automobile accident is staged and police, fire, EMS, and funeral home personnel respond to the scene.
+Students typically present a "docudrama" where a simulated fatal automobile accident is staged and police, fire, EMS, and funeral home personnel respond to the scene.
 The "body" is removed from the scene, and a "drunk driver" is taken into custody.
 Additionally, flyers concerning Spring Weekend safety and the moderate use of alcohol are distributed.

-All first-year students, freshman and transfer, participate in Campus Clarity's Think About It, a comprehensive online education of substance use, bystander intervention, and sexual misconduct.
-Think About It also assesses student attitudes regarding substance use, to raise awareness of one's alcohol use with a primary focus on reducing harmful consequences.
+All first-year and transfer students participate in EverFi's AlcoholEdu and Sexual Assault Prevention Courses, a comprehensive online education of substance use, bystander intervention, and sexual misconduct.
+EverFi online courses also assess student attitudes regarding substance use, to raise awareness of one's alcohol use with a primary focus on reducing harmful consequences.